GIAAIL/Sigfox/README.md

 ## Attach to Arduino

-Now it's time to attach your UnaShield to Arduino.
 Please note that UnaShield works best with **Arduino Uno**.
 It is not compatible with all variants of Arduino boards due to different pin definitions.

 <p align="center"><img src="./images/unashield2.jpg" width="75%"></p>